duanem/etcher/README.md

 # Etcher

+## 2025-12-06 Duane Murphy

+I tried to build and run Etcher.
+The goal was to add a proper authentication process for the "flasher" module (at least I think that's what it's called).

+Many problems

+1. The documentation is very out of date for developers.
+2. I eventually figured out that the process is npm driven (npm install is required)
+3. The app still crashes with unable to launch the flasher sidecar or some such
+4. There are several build errors related to missing applications.
+   But all the application names are placeholders so no joy for debugging

+I decided to stop.

+Etcher has NEVER had a proper authentication system.
+It's not like I'm using etcher everyday.
+I just thought it would be an interesting side project.

+Not now.
+Too much work.

 > Flash OS images to SD cards & USB drives, safely and easily.

 Etcher is a powerful OS image flasher built with web technologies to ensure